Tommy La Stella: Chicago Cubs (2015–2018)

 On November 16, 2014, the Braves traded La Stella, along with an international signing bonus slot, to the Chicago Cubs for Arodys Vizcaíno and three international signing bonus slots.
 La Stella made the Cubs' Opening Day roster, but only played in two games before straining his right oblique on April 10, 2015.
 While rehabilitating at the minor league level with the Tennessee Smokies, La Stella suffered another oblique strain.
 He came off the disabled list in August, and was sent to the Iowa Cubs of the Class AAA Pacific Coast League.
 On August 24, he was recalled from Iowa and rejoined the major league club.
 In limited time with Chicago, La Stella was used mainly as a pinch hitter, a role in which he excelled.
 To increase his versatility, La Stella began playing third base during the regular season.
-In 33 games, La Stella hit .269/.324/.403, and started at third base during the National League Wild Card Game against the Pittsburgh Pirates.
+In 33 games, La Stella hit .269/.324/.403, and started at third base during the National League (NL) Wild Card Game against the Pittsburgh Pirates.